 Our students prize their relationships with nationally recognized professors, graduate-level research opportunities, and life-changing overseas programs.
 With abundant options and personal support, our students pursue their academic interests in Portland and across the globe.

-Lewis & Clark offers 29 majors and 26 minors, as well as ideal preparation for careers in engineering, law, medicine, business, and teaching, among other professions.
+Lewis & Clark offers 29 majors and 26 minors, as well as ideal preparation for careers in engineering, law, medicine, business, entrepreneurship, and teaching, among other professions.
 We also offer approximately 25 overseas and off-campus study programs, which have been recognized in U.S. News and World Report as among the best in the nation.

 Departments and Programs